kristosh/Essentials-of-Machine-Learning/mathintro.md

 \end{pmatrix}
 $$

-or
+Since we do know that both three factories using their machine with the same optimal way, we can compute how much each machine contributes to the construction of a battery.
+To do that we will need to solve the linear system of equations with respect to $w_1, w_1, w_3$.
+That seems feasible since we do have a linear system of three equations with three unknown variables.

-It can be proven that by using also the matrix properties for inverse matrices we can solve this linear calculate the variables $\mathbf{w}$ as follows: $\mathbf{w} = \mathbf{X}^{-1} \cdot \mathbf{y}$.
-Thus, we have transformed the problem to a linear system and used vector/matrices and linear algebra operations to find a solution.
-That is something that we need to do also extensively in machine learning.
+It can be proven that by using also the matrix properties for inverse matrices we can solve this linear equation problem and calculate the variables $\mathbf{w}$ as follows:

+$$\mathbf{w} = \mathbf{X}^{-1} \cdot \mathbf{y}$$

+Thus, we have transformed the linear equation problem to matrix inverse and matrix computation in order to find a solution.
+That is something that we need to keep in mind that is omnipotent in machine learning.
+We are usually trying to solve a similar equation given a matrix $\mathbf{X}$ that represents our `data`.

 For advanced topics in Linear Algebra you can have a look in this page [Advanced topics in Linear Algebra](./mlintro.html).